MicrosoftDocs/winrt-api/windows.system.diagnostics.telemetry/platformtelemetryregistrationresult.md

 # Windows.System.Diagnostics.Telemetry.PlatformTelemetryRegistrationResult

 ## -description
-The result of registering a tenant with or without registration settings.
+The result of registering a client with or without registration settings.

 ## -remarks
 > [!IMPORTANT]